securisec/saramJs/README.md

 # SaramJs
 The node library to interact with `Saram`.
 Both Typescript and Javascipt can be used.

+This library exports three main classes.
+- Saram
+- SaramInit
+- SaramAPI

+The `Saram` class is primary used to interact with the `Saram` server, and send it various output from commands run, files read, or script variables.
+This class simplifies the use of the `Saram` API.

+The `SaramInit` class is purely intended to set the `.saram.conf` file which all modules of `Saram` relies on.

+The `SaramAPI` class exposes the entire `Saram` API to be used programmatically.

 ## Installation
 ```sh
 npm i saramjs --save